 Chop up the dark chocolate into small, bite-sized pieces.

-Add the cream and butter in a small pot, and heat it until the liquid starts to steam significantly. (~80°C).
+Add the cream and butter in a pot, and heat it until it starts to steam significantly. (~80°C)

 Now onto the slicing.
 Take the block of chocolate out of the freezer, and mark it with a knife, into 2cm x 2cm squares.
 I was a bit anal with mine so I used a ruler to get perfect squares, but if you’re not fussed, it’s totally fine to do it by eye.
 Then, using a hot knife (you can heat the knife with a blowtorch, or dip the knife in hot water then wipe off any moisture), cut and divide the chocolate into squares.